-TVRA 105 Introduction to Electronic Media 3 TVRA 224 Electronic Field Production 3 3 TVRA 120 Television Production 4 TVRA 230 Advanced Television Production 4 ł TVRA 125 Audio Production Techniques 4 TVRA 234 Television Directing 3 3 TVRA 140 Video Editing 3 TVRA 236 Video Production Portfolio 2 2
+- TVRA 120 Television Production

+- TVRA 125 Audio Production Techniques

+- TVRA 140 Video Editing

+- TVRA 224 Electronic Field Production

+- TVRA 230 Advanced Television Production 4 3

+- TVRA 234 Television Directing

+- TVRA 236 Video Production Portfolio 2
-Record professional video and audio in the studio and on location with a variety of cameras, lights, microphones, and recording devices.

-Write, produce and edit professional videos and/or animations of various lengths designed to inform, engage or entertain specific target audiences.

-Solve technical and logistical problems through planning and preparation to successfully meet client deadlines with documentation of progress and delivery of product.

-Apply constructive, organized work habits and demonstrate safe practices in the use of technical video and audio equipment and computer hardware and software.
+- Record professional video and audio in the studio and on location with a variety of cameras, lights, microphones, and recording devices. - Write, produce and edit professional videos and/or animations of various lengths designed to inform, engage or entertain specific target audiences. - Solve technical and logistical problems through planning and preparation to successfully meet client deadlines with documentation of progress and delivery of product. - Apply constructive, organized work habits and demonstrate safe practices in the use of technical video and audio equipment and computer hardware and software.